upa/flowgen/README.md

 ## Description

-flowgen is simple traffic generator to xmit multiple UDP flows with some throughput ratio distributions of flows.
+flowgen is simple traffic generator for multiple UDP flows with some throughput distribution patterns.

-flowgen support 3 distribtuion patterns.
+flowgen support 3 flow distribtuion patterns.
-+ same : Rate of throughput of each flow are same.
++ Same : the ratio of bandwidth for each flow is uniform.
-+ random : Rate of throughput of each flow are random.
++ Random : the ratio of bandwidth for each flow is random.
-+ power : Rate of throughput of each flow follows power-law.
++ Power-law : the ratio of bandwidth for each flow follows power-law.

 flowgen uses Linux raw socket to transmit UDP packets.
 It is really slow.